ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 ### 4.)
 Downloading the List

 You can get a copy of Listonomicon.wabbajack from Nexus if you want/need to play an older version of the list for any reason.
 However, the correct method is to open Wabbajack and browse the mod gallery.
-Filter the list at the top to Baldur's Gate 3, look for Listonomicon, and hit the download icon.
-This will grab a copy of the .wabbajack file, and the download icon will become a play button.
-Click the play button.
-On the next screen, set the Modlist Installation Location to the Listonomicon folder you made in Step 2.
-"Resource Download Location" should automatically fill with "[Listo folder location]\downloads."
+You should be able to find Listonomicon easily as the list of official BG3 lists is pretty small.

 :::note
 "But wait, what if I don't want to download all 550+ Listonomicon mods?
 I want the gameplay changes, but I'm never going to use every new cosmetic option!"
 In that case, you can manually download Listonomicon LITE.wabbajack from Nexus. **The "lite" version of Listo will be periodically updated to match major Listonomicon revisions, but will not be kept 1:1 up to date with Listo on a regular basis.** Use Wabba’s “Install from disk" option and select Listo Lite.wabbajack as your modlist.